Clinical Policy Bulletin: Diabetes Tests, Programs and Supplies

 Aetna considers the GlucoWatch Biographer (Cygnus Inc, Redwood City, CA.), a glucose meter that is worn on the wrist, experimental and investigational.

-Blood Glucose Meters with Electronic Voice:
+Blood Glucose Meters for Persons with Visual Impairment::

 Blood Glucose Monitors with Integrated Lancing/Blood Sample: